 If you visit Sequoia and Kings Canyon National Parks you must stay more than just a day.
 With the vast diversity of areas and sheer size of the parks there is just too much to pack in.
 Here are places to lay your head from camping to resorts:

 - Campgrounds: There are 14 campgrounds in the combined National Parks, only three of which are open year-round.
 Each campsite has a picnic table, fire ring with grill, and a metal food-storage bear box that is vital to protect yourself and the wildlife.
-Favorites are Lodgepole Campground that is surrounded by pines, Azalea Campground that is the only one in Kings Canyon that is open year round, and the Sentinel Campground that is close to the Cedar Grove Visitors Center and Village.
-All campgrounds require reservations prior.
+Favorites are Lodgepole Campground that is surrounded by pines, Azalea Campground which is the only one in Kings Canyon that is open year round, and the Sentinel Campground that is close to the Cedar Grove Visitors Center and Village.
+All campgrounds require reservations.
+See a full list of Sequoia & Kings Canyon Campgrounds here.

 - In the National Parks: Have you ever wanted to stay inside the park?
 Well you can!
 The Wuksachi Lodge was built in 1999 and boasts of being Sequoia’s signature hotel.
 All rooms have the classic cedar and stone vibe with features such as private baths and ski racks for winter sports.
 The John Muir Lodge and Grant Grove Cabins are located inside Kings Canyon National Park, and you can walk to see the General Grant Tree from your room.
 Both cabin resorts have hard-sided or tent-cabin options available.
 Lastly, is the Cedar Grove Lodge which is located in the heart of Kings Canyon National Park at Cedar Grove.
 This seasonal lodge is open May through mid-October and gives access to North Dome, Grand Sentinel, Zumwalt Meadow, Roaring Falls, and Muir Rock.